 You might have different, important questions, essential questions that you might need to ask and that’s totally fine.

 The point is to get clarity about what is actually essential in your life.
 And if you’re struggling with something in a certain moment, or you’re worried about something, is it essential for you to be struggling in this moment?
 Is it essential for you to be asking yourself the same questions and stewing about things that don’t matter.
-Is this important?
-Is this essential?

 Third question by Seneca: what’s the worst case scenario?